ZWMiller/machine_learning_from_scratch/README.md

 be of the same class."
 It measures the distances to all points and then finds the k (user specifies 'k' by setting 'n_neighbors') closest points.
 Those points all get to vote on what class the new point likely is.

+#### train_test_and_cross_validation.ipynb (data_splitting.py)

+We use different methods of splitting the data to measure the model performance on "unseen" or "out-of-sample" data.
+The cross-validation method will report the model behavior several different folds.
+Both cross validation and train-test split are built from scratch in this notebook.